 A butter dish on the counter

-The general consensus is that butter is able to last up to two weeks while sitting at room temperature (you should keep it covered with this butter dish from Amazon).
+The general consensus is that butter is able to last up to two weeks while sitting at room temperature (you should keep it covered with a lidded butter dish.
 This is good news because it tells us that butter has a long and predictable shelf life.

 How to make butter last longer

 Much like any other perishable foods, there are ways of getting butter to last longer.
 The most efficient way to do this is to store it in your refrigerator at or below 40º F.

 Some people swear this Butter Bell butter crock from Amazon extends their butter’s lifespan.
 It comes in fourteen beautiful colors, too!